 - 9.1.
-All appropriations of land from within the responsibility of one Member on the Executive another shall be authorised by the Director of Finance and Business Improvement. - 9.2.
-The appropriate Committee Chairman or relevant Member on the Executive shall be informed of details of the appropriation figure. - 9.3.
-Unless the Head of Finance determines otherwise, the date of appropriation shall be the date of his/her decision.
+All appropriations of land from within the responsibility of one Cabinet Member another shall be authorised by the Director of Finance, Resources and Business Improvement. - 9.2.
+The appropriate Committee Chairman or relevant Cabinet Member shall be informed of details of the appropriation figure. - 9.3.
+Unless the Head of Finance determines otherwise, the date of appropriation shall be the date of their decision.